 If you want to turn this recipe into a vegan recipe, you should look for pesto made with soy cheese or nut cheese and also substitute soy-based feta cheese.

-Bake your pesto pizza for 15 minutes or until heated through, and the crust is browned.
+Bake pizza for 15 minutes or until heated through and crust is browned.
+Slice and serve.

 Frozen pre-made pizza crusts are readily available at the supermarket and are vegetarian.
 You may also find fresh pre-made crusts available at your grocery store.